 What facilities are there?

 There are classroom spaces of varying sizes with projectors, tables and chairs.
-There are also other spaces as you would expect in a school and leisure centre, such as dance studios, catering areas etc., which may be suitable for a demonstration or a more hands-on workshop.
+There are also other spaces as you would expect in a leisure centre, such as dance studios, catering areas etc., which may be suitable for a demonstration or a more hands-on workshop.

 How long can fringe workshops last?